Analyst-Chukwu/BA-Customers-Experience-Analysis/README.md

 #### Dashboard link: https://app.powerbi.com/links/r_9MXwogYL?ctid=be79a6fa-8c7c-4bf1-ac17-28812dae73b8&pbi_source=linkShare

 ## About the Company/Task:
-British Airways (BA) is the flag carrier airline of the United Kingdom (UK).
-Every day, thousands of BA flights arrive to and depart from the UK, carrying customers across the world.
-Whether it’s for holidays, work or any other reason, the end-to-end process of scheduling, planning, boarding, fueling, transporting, landing, and continuously running flights on time, efficiently and with top-class customer service is a huge task with many highly important responsibilities.
+British Airways has been in Business for 50 years (1974 – current).
+Over these years more than 1000 airlines have sprung up and are in operation.
+Within these numbers, more than 30 airlines are major global carriers and are in direct competition with BA, 50+ airlines are low cost carriers, and numerous regional and niche airlines competing on specific routes.
+The nagging question for BA, then becomes, how do we stay above competition curve?

 ## What is the business problem?
-Every day, thousands of BA flights arrive to and depart from the UK, carrying customers across the world.
-BA wants to understand their customer service and what their customers’ positions towards them are.
+BA, like every business understands that customers are king.
+Even though BA leadership might believe they have good products and services, do customers see their good products and services as good?
 ## The Business Task:
+I was, therefore, as a data scientist at BA, (for this virtual internship with forage), tasked with:
+###1: Analyzing BA customers' online reviews of their products and services.
-As a data scientist at BA, (for this virtual internship with forage), I was tasked with understanding their customer's feelings, needs, in order to help BA with their business decisions and better reposition of their services.
+###2: Understanding their customer's feelings, needs, and their position towards BA.
+###3: Offer recommendations to BA leadership in order to help BA with their business decisions and to better reposition their services.
 ## The Process:
 1. Data sourcing: Data was gotten from skytrax, a leading airline and airport evaluation system, using web scrapping tool—BeautifulSoup in python.
 2. Data Cleaning:
+•	Sentimental Analysis was donein python using NLTK model to categorize each customers reviews into either positive, neutral, negative based on their sentiments score.
-•	Sentimental Analysis was done using NLTK model, and Topic modelling to generate topics from the reviews was done using BERTopic model, all in Python.
+•  Topic modelling was done to generate topics from the reviews using BERTopic model, all in Python.
 •	Further Exploratory Data Analysis was conducted using Microsoft SQL Server.
 •	Null values where removed.
 •	  Data was checked for duplicate